 Conclusion

-Leading a life of wisdom means obeying the will of the Father, the Son, and the Holy Spirit and reflecting God’s love in all that we do.
-May we all strive to develop this kind of insight in our lives in order to respect God and carry out His plans for us.
+Leading a life of wisdom means obeying the will of the Father and reflecting God’s love in all that we do.
+May we all strive to develop this kind of insight in our lives to respect God and carry out His plans for us.